 Certain types of wearable technology can monitor the products you browse, ascertain your preferences, and quickly offer tailored products.

-When physical data such as vital statistics, measures, and pupil dilation rate are included, the level of tailoring to which recommendations may be made is simply astounding.
+When physical data such as vital statistics, measures, and pupil dilation rate are, included the level of tailoring is.
+Which recommendations may be, made is, simply astounding.

 Amazon Go already promises to improve the shopping experience for customers by eliminating the need for cash.
 With wearables, shoppers no longer need to remove their wallets; this is the key to a checkout-free shopping experience.